 What is a Summary in a Resume?

 A summary is the first thing that gets the reader’s attention when sifting through hundreds of resumes.
 It should be short but also an overview of your experience skills and career objective.
+You leveraged strong export performance to consistently achieve Average Export Obligation under the EPCG scheme, exceeding targets and contributing to company growth.
 A summary isn’t the same as a job title.
 A summary is an opening paragraph summarising your career objective and work experience.
 There are a few things to keep in mind when creating your summary.
 First, it should be a paragraph, not a single sentence, and a career objective.
 You want to give readers enough information to see what you did, but not so much that it’s overwhelming.

 Why is an Objective in a Resume Important?

 An objective is where you tell the reader where you plan on working and what you’re qualified for i.e the career objective.
 Career Objective statements are typically specific and measurable, so you must choose one that best reflects your skills and experience.
+Driven to contribute to the future of ERP by leveraging my skills in [your skill] to optimize business processes.
 When you’re creating your Career objective, be sure to keep it relevant to the role you’re applying for.
 Remember that the objective and the critical competencies section on your resume will be combined, so your career objective will be more specific than your key competencies.

 General career objective